 Figure 1 The framework for integrated estuarine management in South Africa4 Figure 2 Map of the Seekoei Estuary showing the resort towns of Paradise Beach (south of the estuary) and Aston Bay on the northern side.
 The Seekoei tributary to the south and the Swart to the north flow in to the estuary basin.
 Also shown are the habitat types below the 5 m contour line around the estuary (outlined by the red line).
 The area below the 5 m contour line is referred to as the Estuary Functional Zone (EFZ).
-Note the extensive area of wetland to the west of Aston Bay Figure 3 Aerial survey images of the Seekoei catchment in 1942, the 5 m contour line around the estuary is outlined in red12 Figure 4 Land use patterns around the Seekoei Estuary.
-Note the water storage reservoirs associated with the two tributaries Figure 5 Rainfall (mm) recorded at the Gamtoos River Mouth Resort and Cape St. Francis weather station, 2007 - 2016.
+Note the extensive area of wetland to the west of Aston Bay Figure 3 Aerial survey images of the Seekoei catchment in 1942, the 5 m contour line around the estuary is outlined in red15 Figure 4 Land use patterns around the Seekoei Estuary.
+Note the water storage reservoirs associated with the two tributaries Figure 5 DWS map of quaternary catchments in Kouga Municipality area, K90F is the catchment for the Seekoei Estuary.
+Registered dams shown in blue Figure 6 Rainfall (mm) recorded at the Gamtoos River Mouth Resort and Cape St. Francis weather station, 2007 - 2016.
 The data show high variability between years, following the pattern typical of dry climates in general.
-Although the total rainfall per year will differ from that recorded at Seekoei, variability will be similar.
-Gamtoos data from Wooldridge, unpublished; Cape St. Francis data from SA Weather Service Figure 6 Diagrammatic representation of a plume of estuary water having lowered salinity compared to seawater.
-The plume provides a cue to aid migration for fish utilizing estuaries Figure 7 Average berm height (m) above MSL across the mouth of the Seekoei Estuary between 2010 and 2015 inclusive.
-Fixed points were measured monthly between two base stations asset out in Table 4 Figure 8 Vegetation of the Seekoei Estuary as mapped in 1988 by Bickerton and Pierce (1988).
-30 Figure 9 Vegetation of the Seekoei Estuary in 2005 (Bezuidenhout 2011).
-The three transect lines are also shown Figure 10 Present habitat distribution (2017) in the Seekoei Estuary Figure 11 Average number of birds counted during summer and winter CWAC counts between 1996 and 2010.
+Although the total rainfall per year differs from that recorded at Seekoei, variability will be similar.
+Gamtoos data from Wooldridge, unpublished; Cape St. Francis data from SA Weather Service Figure 7 Diagrammatic representation of a plume of estuary water having lowered salinity compared to seawater.
+The plume provides a cue to aid migration for fish utilizing estuaries Figure 8 Average berm height (m) above MSL across the mouth of the Seekoei Estuary between 2010 and 2015 inclusive.
+Fixed points were measured monthly between two base stations asset out in Table 4 Figure 9 Vegetation of the Seekoei Estuary as mapped in 1988 by Bickerton and Pierce (1988).
+36 Figure 10 Vegetation of the Seekoei Estuary in 2005 (Bezuidenhout 2011).
+The three transect lines are also shown Figure 11 Present habitat distribution (2017) in the Seekoei Estuary Figure 12 Average number of birds counted during summer and winter CWAC counts between 1996 and 2010.
 Data from UCT ADU accessed September 2017.
 Blue arrow denotes the downward trend in overall counts over time